 - They might feel they need to dominate the other dog

-Dog aggression is one of hardest dog behaviors to figure out because they are so many triggers including false ones!
+Dog aggression is one of the hardest dog behaviors to figure out because they are so many triggers, including false ones!
 Like when you think your dog is being aggressive, but they are just super hyped up and being wild!

-It is very important that we understand what our dogs are truly feeling, and what they are trying to accomplish.
+We must understand what our dogs are truly feeling and what they are trying to accomplish.

 When Zeus meets new dogs, he is observed very thoroughly for any aggression tendencies along with the other dog.
-It is very important that you pay close attention to both dog’s actions the entire encounter.
+You must pay close attention to both dog’s actions the entire encounter.

-Like I said before dog aggression can be caused by a multitude of things, the list I provided was a very short synopsis of what can cause dog-on-dog aggression.
+Like I said before a multitude of things can cause dog aggression.
+The list I provided was a concise synopsis of what can cause dog-on-dog aggression.

 1. Remain Calm Around Your Dog

-You might be aware of this or you might not, but dogs are very sensitive especially when it comes to positive and negative energy.
-Meaning that depending on what sort of mood you are in can determine what sort of mood your dog is in.
+You might be aware of this or you might not, but dogs are very sensitive, especially when it comes to positive and negative energy.
+Meaning that depending on what sort of mood you are in can determine what kind of mood your dog is in.